 *.pdf binary

-- Keep your repository private - Unless you’re building a public knowledge base, your notes likely contain personal information
+- Keep your repo private - Your notes likely contain personal information

-git statusandgit diffto check what you’re committing - Don’t commit sensitive data - Check for API keys, passwords, or personal information in your notes
+git statusandgit diffto verify what you’re committing - Scan for sensitive data - Check for API keys, passwords, or private details

 Basic Sync Workflow